Netdexperts — Agent Guide

 Settings are shallow-merged into the existing dict by default.
 Add `?merge=false` to replace wholesale.

-#### `delete_column` — Delete a column (cascades to its values).
+#### `delete_column` — PERMANENTLY delete a column and cascade-delete all its cell values.

 `DELETE /r/{board_short}/columns/{column_short}` · MCP `delete_column` · CLI `netdex column delete`

-### Delete a column
+### Delete a column (PERMANENT)

 ```js

-fetch('/r/bqr/columns/cs1', { method: 'DELETE', headers: { Authorization: `Bearer ${t}` }})
+fetch('/r/bL/columns/cs1', { method: 'DELETE', headers: { Authorization: `Bearer ${t}` }})

 ```